jiajiexiao/CUDA_programming/README.md

 # CUDA_programming
-Some CUDA codes for GPU programming.
+Code in CUDA for GPU programming.